tsufeki/tenkawa-php-language-server/README.md

 Configuration
 -------------

-Currently, the only way to pass configuration options to the server is through `initializationOptions` parameter of `initialize` protocol method.
-Recognized
+You can pass configuration options to the server through `initializationOptions` parameter of `initialize` protocol method or by implementing `workspace/configuration` request and sending `workspace/didChangeConfiguration` notifications from client.

-options:
+Recognized options:

 ```js
 {